Spring Garden Revival

 Understanding Thatch Buildup in Elmhurst’s Heavy Clay Soils

-Elmhurst’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soil series, as identified by the USDA Web Soil Survey.
+Elmhurst’s lawns are predominantly established on Drummer silty clay loam and similar heavy clay soils, as identified by the USDA Web Soil Survey.
 These soils are poorly drained, with a high water table in spring (often 12-24 inches from the surface), and feature an alkaline pH (7.0-8.5) that slows microbial activity.
-The result is slow decomposition of organic matter, especially in compacted, anaerobic conditions common after winter freeze-thaw cycles and spring waterlogging.
-Humid Illinois summers promote rapid Kentucky bluegrass growth, further contributing to thatch accumulation.
-A healthy thatch layer should not exceed 0.5 inches; beyond this, Elmhurst’s clay soils experience compounded drainage issues, restricted air movement to roots, and increased risk of fungal diseases such as summer patch.
+The result is slow decomposition of organic matter, especially under anaerobic (oxygen-limited) conditions common in compacted clay.
+Illinois’ humid summers promote rapid Kentucky bluegrass growth, while spring waterlogging and freeze-thaw cycles further stress soil structure.
+Thatch—a layer of undecomposed stems and roots—should not exceed 0.5 inches.
+When this threshold is surpassed, Elmhurst’s clay soils compound drainage issues, restrict air movement to roots, and create favorable conditions for fungal diseases.
 Visual indicators that dethatching is needed include:

 • Water ponding after light rain